utshomax/postman-docs/src/pages/docs/collections/using-collections.md

 Recovery options depend on your Postman plan:

-* Free account: Recover collections for up to one day.
+* Postman Basic: Recover collections for up to one day.
-* Postman Basic: Recover collections for up to 30 days.
+* Postman Professional: Recover collections for up to 30 days.
-* Postman Professional and Enterprise: Recover collections for up to 90 days.
+* Postman Enterprise Essentials and Ultimate: Recover collections for up to 90 days.

 > If a collection that you expected to be in the Trash isn't there, it may have been removed from a workspace rather than deleted.
 If the collection appears in another workspace, you can move it by selecting **Share**.